WHO WE ARE

 Tom has extensive experience providing innovative and creative risk and location management solutions to TV and Film in remote and hostile environments.
 He has provided risk management solutions, including designing and developing safety protocols and procedures, for large BBC, CH4, Discovery and Nat Geo productions shooting in places as diverse as Afghanistan, Republic of Congo, Norway, South Sudan, Nicaragua and British Colombia.

 Tom spent six years as an Officer in the Parachute Regiment.
 On specialist operations in Afghanistan he commanded teams of up to 90 people on high intensity counter insurgency operations.

 Tom has lead commercial expeditions that include pioneering tourism into South Sudan, leading a team into the Imatong Mountains.
 He was central to Secret Compass's ground-breaking expeditions into Afghanistan’s Wakhan Corridor, leading the first ever mountain bike expedition in the region.
 He has explored southern DRC, pioneering a route through Upemba National Park, and has led trips in the Darien Gap, mountain biking in Ethiopia's Simien Mountains and ski touring in Lebanon.

 Tom has experience of large scale project management and bringing large, diverse teams together to deliver results on time and in budget.
 His Military and business experience combine to provide a unique insight into what you are trying to achieve and how we can best add value to the project.
-Tom's qualifications include Security Risk Management (Level V), Mountain Leader, MTB Leader, Swift Water Rescue, Medicine in Remote Areas and Wilderness First Responder.
+Tom's qualifications include Security Risk Management (Level V), Mountain Leader, MTB Leader, Swift Water Rescue and Wilderness EMT.
 He is a Fellow of the Royal Geographical Society and is passionate about ski-touring, snowboarding, kite-surfing and mountain biking.

 // BEN MAJOR - PROJECTS DIRECTOR